Hacking Arduino: Extending and Developing it

 - Pin Mapping (ATmega8, ATmega168): a diagram showing the correspondence between the pins on an Arduino board and those of the ATmega8 or ATmega168 microcontroller.

-- NG Auto Reset: how to modify your Arduino NG so you can upload sketches with having to physically press the reset button on the board.
+- NG Auto Reset: how to modify your Arduino NG so you can upload sketches without having to physically press the reset button on the board.

 - Parallel Programmer: instructions for making a cheap piece of hardware that lets you burn the bootloader to an Arduino board or upload sketches to a board with no bootloader (only works on computers with a parallel port).

 - Breadboard Circuit: instructions for replicating the circuit of an Arduino board on a breadboard.

 The Arduino hardware is based on Atmel's AVR microcontrollers, in particular the ATmega8, the ATmega168, the ATmega328, the ATmega1280 the SAMD21.
 Arduino sketches are C/C++ based and compiled with the open-source compiler avr-gcc and linked against the open-source AVR Libc.
 The Arduino language comes from Wiring.
 The Arduino environment is based on Processing and includes modifications made by Wiring.

 Other tutorials for extending Arduino include: